AI Development Framework

 Less noise.
 More signal.

 Three Man Team bakes token discipline into every role.
 Each agent follows five rules that kill waste before it compounds across a session.
+The token-optimizer skill ships with every install and auto-loads via CLAUDE.md — no manual setup required.

 Is this in a skill or memory?
 Trust it.
 Skip the file read.
 Is this speculative?
 Kill the tool call.
 Can calls run in parallel?
 Parallelize them.
 Output > 20 lines you won't use?
 Route to subagent.
 About to restate what user said?
 Delete it.